 When our food comas started to lull our minds and bodies into stupor, we thanked our hosts and hugged them goodbye; once again feeling as if we were parting with good friends.

-What is the best part about Cookistan Turkish Cooking Class?
+Best part about Cookistan Turkish Cooking Class

 Ben and I have shared why we love taking cooking classes on our travels so much, and to date, we’ve taken courses in 9 different countries.
 By this point, I’d say that we know what makes a good cooking class, and I have no hesitation when I say Cookistan was one of the best.